 So price competition will cause bridges to collapse?
 I suppose the same argument could be made for any market where greater expense can improve the health or safety of a product or service.
 We better not let the car manufacturers compete to provide us with cars because they will skimp on the brakes.
 It is often the professionals–including and especially lawyers–that find competition distasteful or damaging for their particular profession and believe that they are above it.
 Well, according to the US Supreme Court, they are not.

-Before addressing the Society’s argument, the Supreme Court offered a little lesson on the rule of reason and how antitrust law develops.
+Before addressing the Society’s argument that they are too important for competition, the Supreme Court offered a little lesson on the rule of reason and how antitrust law develops.
 If you read the Sherman Act for the first time, you will notice that it says, roughly, that every contract that restrains trade is illegal.
 That, of course, can’t be right.
-A single contract between two parties to buy and sell a Nintendo Switch, for example, restrains trade because only one party can buy that particular Nintendo Switch at that moment (my son is pretty much a Nintendo historian at this point, so that example came to mind quickly).
+A single contract between two parties to buy and sell a Nintendo Switch, for example, restrains trade because only one party can buy that particular Nintendo Switch at that moment (my son is pretty much a Nintendo and overall technology historian at this point, so that example came to mind quickly).

 As Justice Stevens says, quoting Justice Brandeis, “read literally, § 1 [of the Sherman Act] would outlaw the entire body of private contract law.”
 (687-88).
 Instead, Congress meant for the courts to “give shape to the statute’s broad mandate by drawing on common-law tradition.”
 (688).
 And that is just what the courts have done.